 We set a price for a contract based on the underlying market, which you can buy or sell.

-With each market you are given a ‘buy’ and ‘sell’ price either side of the underlying market price.
-You can trade on a market to go up (known as ‘buying’ or ‘going long’), or you can trade on it to go down (known as ‘selling’ or ‘going short’).
+With each market, you are given a ‘buy’ and ‘sell’ price either side of the underlying market price.
+You can trade on the market to go up (known as ‘buying’ or ‘going long’), or you can trade on it to go down (known as ‘selling’ or ‘going short’).

 Once you open your trade, you’ll receive a confirmation message to show that it has been accepted.
 Trades are occasionally rejected, but the vast majority go through without any problems.
 Check the details on your confirmation message carefully to make sure the trade is as you intended.

-When you decide to close your position and collect your profits.
-To do this, you simply sell the same number of contracts as you bought initially.
+When you decide to close your position and collect your profits, to do this, you sell the same number of contracts as you bought initially.

 The simplest way of doing this is to bring up a ‘close position’ screen.
 When you click on ‘sell’, you’ll receive another confirmation to let you know that you’ve sold that number of contracts.

-Unlike some other forms of trading, when it comes to CFDs traders using the Fortrade platform traders have the ability to hedge their trades, which can be beneficial when it comes to limiting potential losses.
+Unlike some other forms of trading, when it comes to CFDs traders using the Fortrade platform, traders can hedge their trades, which can be beneficial when it comes to limiting potential losses.

 For example, let’s say that I currently have an open position on Dollar/Yen – I ‘went long’ buying the Dollar in the expectation that USD would strengthen against the Japanese currency.
 However, I’m now having second thoughts – not enough to make me want to close my trade, but sufficient doubt to make me slightly uncertain that my hoped-for currency strengthening will occur.

-In other forms of trading, I would have two choices; close the trade now or keep the trade open and cope with the uncertainty.
-However, with a CFD I can simultaneously open another Dollar/Yen position in which I short the Dollar – going the opposite way to my original trade, which is still open.
+In other forms of trading, I would have two choices; close the trade now or keep the deal open and cope with the uncertainty.
+However, with a CFD, I can simultaneously open another Dollar/Yen position in which I short the Dollar – going the opposite way to my first trade, which is still open.
 Traders should keep in mind that CFDs can only be hedged using the Fortrade platform.

 If the currency pair subsequently moves the other way to my original trade – with the Dollar falling against the Yen – I’ll still be able to salvage something from the situation, because my hedge will then take effect.